History of Taylor Swift in Timeline

 From 2014 to 2018, Taylor Swift collaborated with director Joseph Kahn on eight music videos, four each from her albums 1989 and Reputation.

-In 1989, Taylor Swift released her fifth album, 1989, shifting her image from country to pop with a synth-pop sound.
+In 1989, Taylor Swift released the album '1989' and recalibrated her image from country to pop with the synth-pop set.

-On Red and 1989, Taylor Swift's vocals are electronically processed to accompany the pop production.
+On Taylor Swift's album 1989, her vocals are electronically processed to accompany the pop production.

-Taylor Swift's 1989 embraced nostalgia and post-romance positivity.
+Taylor Swift embraced nostalgia and post-romance positivity on her 1989 album.

 In 1991, Luminate began tracking US music sales.
-Taylor Swift had five out of the 10 best-selling albums of 2023 in the US, a record since Luminate began tracking US music sales in 1991.
+In 2023, Taylor Swift had five of the 10 best-selling albums in the US, the best record since Luminate began tracking music sales.

-In 2003, Taylor Swift and her parents started working with talent manager Dan Dymtrow, which led to modeling opportunities and having an original song on a Maybelline compilation CD.
+In 2003, Taylor Swift and her parents began working with talent manager Dan Dymtrow, leading to modeling opportunities and inclusion of an original song on a Maybelline compilation CD.

 2004: First Meeting with Scott Borchetta